-While offering CME credits this activity is not intended to provide extensive training or certification for performing or interpreting critical care and advance emergency medicine and critical care ultrasound examinations.
-We recommend working under supervised conditions until an accepted level of proficiency has been achieved.
+While offering CME credit hours this activity is not intended to provide extensive training or certification for performance of ultrasoundguided vascular access procedures.
+We recommend working under supervised conditions until an acceptable level of proficiency has been achieved.

-A special thanks to the following commercial companies who provide various (in kind) support to help make our programs possible (companies listed are as of the time of printing).
+A special thanks to the following ultrasound equipment manufacturers who provide various (in kind) equipment support to help make our programs possible (companies listed are as of the time of printing).